Jamesthe1/MC-StartWithHouse/README.md

 # Start With House
-Start with a house in Minecraft.
-Nuff said.
+Start with a house in Minecraft, containing starting materials inside.
 ![House](house.png)